Each month we report on arrivals and other key trends of travellers from around the world visiting Canada.

 Take a look at the detailed insights in the monthly report, including international arrivals from key markets, air capacity, exchange rates, accommodation data, Canadian outbound travel, competitive analysis, and other information to help monitor Canadian tourism performance.

-In September 2018, arrivals from China, India, and Mexico set new records for the month of September.
+In November 2018, arrivals from China, France, and Mexico set new records for the month of November.